kauefraga/anime-archive/README.md

 ## 📝 License

-This project is licensed under the MIT License - See the [LICENSE](https://github.com/kauefraga/anime-archive/blob/main/LICENSE) for more information.
+This project is licensed under the GPL-v3.0 License - See the [LICENSE](https://github.com/kauefraga/anime-archive/blob/main/LICENSE) for more information.